 - 13. Expand the Title section. - 14.
 Click the conditional formatting button, [fx], next to Title text. - 15.
-In the dialog box, click the drop down for the Based on field option, and choose Territory. - 16.
-In the Summarization box choose First.
+In the dialog box, click the drop down for the What field should we base this on? option, and choose All data, Actual vs Goal, Territory.

+16. Verify the Summarization is set to First and click OK.